-Whilst Fjallraven is primarily known for their range of backpacks, it’s a little-known fact that the Swedish company also makes a range of accessories.
+Whilst Fjallraven is primarily known for its range of backpacks, it’s a little-known fact that the Swedish company also makes a range of accessories.

-Whilst the majority of Fjallraven’s belts are vegan and vegetarian friendly, this Abisko Midsummer belt* is the only one that is made with recycled materials.
-And it is a bit of a compromise, as this stylish and unisex vegan belt is made with partly recycled polyester, rather than 100% recycled polyester.
+Whilst the majority of Fjallraven’s belts are vegan and vegetarian friendly, this stylish unisex Abisko Midsummer belt is the only one that is made with recycled materials.
+However, it is a bit of a compromise as this vegan belt is made with partly recycled polyester, rather than 100% recycled polyester.

 I’d love to see Fjallraven expand its range of products made with recycled materials, and shift from using partly recycled polyester to using 100% recycled polyester.
-In the meantime, I’d rate their efforts as a start.
+In the meantime, I’d rate its efforts as a good start.